Black Phantom Tetra

 The Black Phantom is a very timid fish and likes hiding places in the mid levels of an aquarium.

-Males will turn almost completely black on a regular basis.
+Males can change color to almost completely black on a regular basis.
 This can

 occur throughout the day, but is more common in the evening.
 It is usually